malikhan-dev/zenql/README.md

   6 - An ItemCount for when we want to fetch a limited number of csv rows. use 0 to fetch them all.

+  * warning: ItemCount should not be bigger than buffer size. its recommended to provide sufficient amount of buffer size to prevent instability issues.

 # Stream Pipelines